ShaiyaJ/PCTracker/README.md

 Each line has a target duration of 100ms and the right-most "channel" gets highest priority per line.

+Anything else in the file gets treated as garbage data.
+Under the hood all it's doing is separating lines by `\n` and segments by ` `.
+If a segment doesn't contain a valid frequency then it's treated as a comment and ignored.
+So feel free to write comments into your songs if you want to help make things clearer.

 ### Playing files
 Run main.py with a single argument, the path to the target file.